Union (American Civil War): Copperheads

-The Copperheads were a large faction of northern Democrats who opposed the war, demanding an immediate peace settlement.
-They said they wanted to restore "the Union as it was" (that is, with the South and with slavery) but they realized that the Confederacy would never voluntarily rejoin the U.S. The most prominent Copperhead was Ohio's Clement L. Vallandigham, a Congressman and leader of the Democratic Party in Ohio.
-He was defeated in an intense election for governor in 1863.
+The Copperheads were a large faction of Northern Democrats who opposed the war, demanding an immediate peace settlement.
+They said they wanted to restore "the Union as it was," that is with the South and with slavery.
+The most prominent Copperhead was Ohio's Clement L. Vallandigham, a congressman and leader of the Democratic Party in Ohio.
+He was defeated in an election for governor in 1863.
 Republican prosecutors in the Midwest accused some Copperhead activists of treason in a series of trials in 1864.

-Copperheadism was a grassroots movement, strongest in the area just north of the Ohio River, as well as some urban ethnic wards.
+Copperheadism was a grassroots movement, strongest in the area just north of the Ohio River, as well as in some urban ethnic wards.
 Some historians have argued that it represented a traditionalistic element alarmed at the rapid modernization of society sponsored by the Republican Party.
-It looked back to Jacksonian Democracy for inspiration—with ideals that promoted an agrarian rather than industrialized concept of society.
+It looked back to Jacksonian Democracy for inspiration—with ideals that promoted an agrarian rather than an industrialized concept of society.
 Weber (2006) argues that the Copperheads damaged the Union war effort by fighting the draft, encouraging desertion and forming conspiracies.
 However, other historians say the Copperheads were a legitimate opposition force unfairly treated by the government, adding that the draft was in disrepute and that the Republicans greatly exaggerated the conspiracies for partisan reasons.
 Copperheadism was a major issue in the 1864 presidential election—its strength waxed when Union armies were doing poorly and waned when they won great victories.
 After the fall of Atlanta in September 1864, military success seemed assured and Copperheadism collapsed.